Constantin Brancusi. Socrates

 400 conflict shifts to the courts

-At the pre-trial examination, Meletus paid no court fees because it was considered a matter of public interest to stop irreverence.
-To discourage frivolous suits, however, Athenian law imposed a heavy fine on plaintiffs who failed to obtain at least one fifth of the jury's votes, as Socrates later points out (Apology 36a-b).
+At the pre-trial examination, Meletus paid no court fees because it was considered a public duty to prosecute irreverence.
+To discourage frivolous suits, however, Athenian law imposed a heavy fine on plaintiffs who failed to obtain at least one fifth of the jury’s votes, as Socrates later points out (Apology 36a–b).
 Unlike closely timed jury trials, pre-trial examinations encouraged questions to and by the litigants, to make the legal issues more precise.
 This procedure had become essential because of the susceptibility of juries to bribery and misrepresentation.
-Originally intended to be a microcosm of the citizen body, juries by Socrates's time were manned by elderly, disabled, and impoverished volunteers who needed the meager three-obol pay.
+Originally intended to be a microcosm of the citizen body, juries by Socrates’s time were manned by elderly, disabled, and impoverished volunteers who needed the meager three-obol pay.

 In the month of Thargelion [May-June 399 Apology] a month or two after Meletus’s initial summons, Socrates’s trial occurred.
 On the day before, the Athenians had launched a ship to Delos, dedicated to Apollo and commemorating Theseus’s legendary victory over the Minotaur (Phaedo 58a–b).
 Spectators gathered along with the jury (Apology 25a) for a trial that probably lasted most of the day, each side timed by the water clock.
 Plato does not provide Meletus’s prosecutorial speech or those of Anytus and Lycon, who had joined in the suit; or the names of witnesses, if any (Apology 34a implies Meletus called none).
 Apology—the Greek ‘apologia’ means ‘defense’—is not edited as are the court speeches of orators.
 For example, there are no indications in the Greek text (at 35d and 38b) that the two votes were taken; and there are no breaks (at 21a or 34b) for witnesses who may have been called.
 Also missing are speeches by Socrates’s supporters; it is improbable that he had none, even though Plato does not name them.

-Socrates, in his defense, mentioned the harm done to him by Aristophanes's Clouds (§2.1).
-Though Socrates denied outright that he studied the heavens and what is below the earth, his familiarity with the investigations of natural philosophers and his own naturalistic explanations make it no surprise that the jury remained unpersuaded.
+Socrates, in his defense, mentioned the harm done to him by Aristophanes’s Clouds (§2.1).
+Though Socrates denied outright that he studied the heavens and what is below the earth, his familiarity with the investigations of natural philosophers and his own naturalistic explanations of such phenomena as earthquakes and eclipses make it no surprise that the jury remained unpersuaded.
 And, seeing Socrates out-argue Meletus, the jury probably did not make fine distinctions between philosophy and sophistry.
-Socrates three times took up the charge that he corrupted the young, insisting that, if he corrupted them, he did so unwillingly; but if unwillingly, he should be instructed, not prosecuted (Apology 25e-26a).
+Socrates three times took up the charge that he corrupted the young, insisting that, if he corrupted them, he did so unwillingly; but if unwillingly, he should be instructed, not prosecuted (Apology 25e–26a).
 The jury found him guilty.
-By his own argument, however, Socrates could not blame the jury, for it was mistaken about what was truly in the interest of the city (cf. Theaetetus 177d-e) and thus required instruction.
+By his own argument, however, Socrates could not blame the jury, for it was mistaken about what was truly in the interest of the city (cf. Theaetetus 177d–e) and thus required instruction.

 While the sacred ship was on its journey to Delos, no executions were allowed in the city.
 Although the duration of the annual voyage varied with conditions, Xenophon says it took thirty-one days in 399 (Memorabilia 4.8.2); if so, Socrates lived thirty days beyond his trial, into the month of Skirophorion.
 A day or two before the end, Socrates’s childhood friend Crito tried to persuade Socrates to escape.
 [June–July 399 Crito] Socrates replied that he “listens to nothing … but the argument that on reflection seems best” and that “neither to do wrong or to return a wrong is ever right, not even to injure in return for an injury received” (Crito 46b, 49d), not even under threat of death (cf. Apology 32a), not even for one’s family (Crito 54b).
 Socrates could not point to a harm that would outweigh the harm he would be inflicting on the city if he now exiled himself unlawfully when he could earlier have done so lawfully (Crito 52c); such lawbreaking would have confirmed the jury’s judgment that he was a corrupter of the young (Crito 53b–c) and brought shame on his family and friends.

-The events of Socrates's last day, when he “appeared happy both in manner and words as he died nobly and without fear” (Phaedo 58e) were related by Phaedo to the Pythagorean community at Phlius some weeks or months after the execution.
-[June-July 399 Phaedo] The Eleven, prison officials chosen by lot, met with Socrates at dawn to tell him what to expect (Phaedo 59e-60b).
-When Socrates's friends arrived, Xanthippe and their youngest child, Menexenus, were still with him.
-Xanthippe commiserated with Socrates that he was about to enjoy his last conversation with his companions; then, in the ritual lamentation expected of women, was led home.
-Socrates spent the day in philosophical conversation, defending the soul's immortality and warning his companions not to restrain themselves in argument, “If you take my advice, you will give but little thought to Socrates but much more to the truth.
-If you think that what I say is true, agree with me; if not, oppose it with every argument” (Phaedo 91b-c).
+The events of Socrates’s last day, when he “appeared happy both in manner and words as he died nobly and without fear” (Phaedo 58e) were related by Phaedo to the Pythagorean community at Phlius some weeks or months after the execution.
+[June–July 399 Phaedo] The Eleven, prison officials chosen by lot, met with Socrates at dawn to tell him what to expect (Phaedo 59e–60b).
+When Socrates’s friends arrived, Xanthippe and their youngest child, Menexenus, were still with him.
+Xanthippe commiserated with Socrates that he was about to enjoy his last conversation with his companions; then, performing the ritual lamentation expected of women, was led home.
+Socrates spent the day in philosophical conversation, defending the soul’s immortality and warning his companions not to restrain themselves in argument, “If you take my advice, you will give but little thought to Socrates but much more to the truth.
+If you think that what I say is true, agree with me; if not, oppose it with every argument” (Phaedo 91b–c).
 On the other hand, he warned them sternly to restrain their emotions, “keep quiet and control yourselves” (Phaedo 117e).

 Socrates had no interest in whether his corpse was burned or buried, but he bathed at the prison’s cistern so the women of his household would be spared from having to wash his corpse.
 After meeting with his family again in the late afternoon, he rejoined his companions.
 The servant of the Eleven, a public slave, bade Socrates farewell by calling him “the noblest, the gentlest, and the best” of men (Phaedo 116c).
 The poisoner described the physical effects of the Conium maculatum variety of hemlock used for citizen executions (Bloch 2001), then Socrates cheerfully took the cup and drank.
 Phaedo, a former slave echoing the slave of the Eleven, called Socrates, “the best, … the wisest and the most upright” (Phaedo 118a).